 I was interested to read an open letter in summer 2015 to “Consumer Reports” written by Jeff, a former Associate Professor of Horticultural Science at University of Minnesota, who has a masters in entomology and PhD in horticulture, plus 20 years of practical and research experience with plants.
 He’s the author of “The Truth About Garden Remedies” and “The Truth about Organic Gardening,” and most recently “Decoding Gardening Advice,” and one collaborator on the popular Facebook page The Garden Professors and The Garden Professors dot com website.

 Does vinegar-Epsom salts-soap kill weeds?
 And what about clove oil instead of Roundup?
 Can you home-brew a deer deterrent?
 We talked about all that and more on the July 27, 2015 edition of my public-radio show.
-Listen using the player below, or at this link—or read along (or both).
-Instructions for subscribing to the weekly show are at the bottom of the page, along with a chance to win Jeff’s books.
+Read along as you listen using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my q&a on home remedies, with jeff gillman